qinwf/awesome-R/README.md

 * [Deducer](http://www.deducer.org/pmwiki/pmwiki.php?n=Main.DeducerManual?from=Main.HomePage) - A Menu driven data analysis GUI with a spreadsheet like data editor.
 * [Radiant](http://vnijs.github.io/radiant/) - A platform-independent browser-based interface for business analytics in R, based on the Shiny.
 * [Vim-R](https://github.com/vim-scripts/Vim-R-plugin) - Vim plugin for R.
+* [JASP](https://jasp-stats.org/) - A complete package for both Bayesian and Frequentist methods, that is familiar to users of SPSS.

 ## Syntax
 *Packages change the way you use R.*